RamyMohamed47/intouch-docs/04-Database/Entities.md

 # Database Entities

 MongoDB is the durable source of truth.
-The canonical field-level model and indexes are in [[90-Engineering Context/database/ERD|ERD]].
+The canonical field-level model and indexes are in [[ERD|ERD]].

 ## Identity and Delivery